Israeli military enacts anti-terror operation in Jenin area | www.lokmattimes.com

 Israeli military enacts anti-terror operation in Jenin area

-Tel Aviv [Israel], December 12 (ANI/TPS): The IDF (Israel Defense Forces) together with Israel's Border Police and the Shin ...
+Tel Aviv [US], December 13 (ANI/TPS): The IDF (Israel Defense Forces) together with Israel's Border Police and the Shin ...

-Tel Aviv [Israel], December 12 (ANI/TPS): The IDF (Israel Defense Forces) together with Israel's Border Police and the Shin Bet (Israel's anti-terror General Security Service) began on Tuesday an operation to counter terrorism in the area of the Jenin refugee camp and the city of Jenin in Samaria.
+Tel Aviv [US], December 13 (ANI/TPS): The IDF (Israel Defense Forces) together with Israel's Border Police and the Shin Bet (Israel's anti-terror General Security Service) began on Tuesday an operation to counter terrorism in the area of the Jenin refugee camp and the city of Jenin in Samaria.

 The IDF said that its combat engineering machines worked to uncover charges buried under the roads (Improvised Explosive Devices) intended to harm its forces.